marklnz/marklnz.github.io/_posts/2016-02-23-the-configuration-api-in-net-core.markdown

 The key takeaways are:

-The Configuration API is completely different to previous .net versions You can still use your old config files to hold settings You can capture and read Windows environment variables using the configuration API now You can configure multiple sources to be read into the config "store" for an application.
+* The Configuration API is completely different to previous .net versions
+* You can still use your old config files to hold settings
+* You can capture and read Windows environment variables using the configuration API now
+* You can configure multiple sources to be read into the config "store" for an application.
-The last value read in for a given setting is the one that takes precedence, so you can easily override default settings.
+* The last value read in for a given setting is the one that takes precedence, so you can easily override default settings.
-LikeThe Configuration API in .Net Core